Tyler Anderson: San Francisco Giants

-Pittsburgh Pirates and Seattle Mariners
+Pittsburgh Pirates

 Anderson signed a one-year, major league contract with the Pittsburgh Pirates for $2.5 million on February 17, 2021.
 In 18 starts for the Pirates, Anderson was 5–8 with a 4.35 ERA and had 86 strikeouts.

+Seattle Mariners

 On July 27, 2021, Anderson was reportedly going to be traded to the Philadelphia Phillies in exchange for minor league prospects Cristian Hernandez and Abrahan Gutierrez.
-However, concerns about Hernandez's medical evaluation caused the deal tp fall through, and the Pirates traded Anderson to the Seattle Mariners in exchange for Carter Bins and Joaquin Tejada the next day.
+However, concerns about Hernandez's medical evaluation caused the deal to fall through, and the Pirates traded Anderson to the Seattle Mariners in exchange for Carter Bins and Joaquin Tejada the next day.
 He was 2–3 with a 4.81 ERA in 13 starts for the Mariners.

 Los Angeles Dodgers

 On March 18, 2022, Anderson signed a one-year contract for $8 million with the Los Angeles Dodgers.
 He made his first appearance in relief on April 9 against his first team, the Colorado Rockies.
 After beginning the season in the bullpen, Anderson moved into the starting rotation when Andrew Heaney went down with an arm injury.
+On June 15, Anderson lost a no-hitter against the Los Angeles Angels, when Shohei Ohtani broke it up with a one-out triple in the ninth inning.
 After starting the season 10–1 with a 2.96 ERA, he was selected for the 2022 Major League Baseball All-Star Game, though he did not appear in the game.

 Anderson finished the season with career-best numbers in wins and earned run average, posting a 15–5 record and a 2.57 ERA.
 He made 28 starts (and two relief appearances) and struck out 138 batters.
 He was a finalist for the NL Gold Glove Award at pitcher, but it was won for the third straight season by Max Fried.